xncHung/retrofit-assistant-doc/README.md

 * liveTemplate, the plugin has a batch of live templates embedded, for example, you can input 'retrofitApi' in the interface file to quickly generate an interface template, and input 'query' in the parameter position to add query parameters.
-This is useful for creating and modifying APIS.
+This is useful for creating and modifying APIs.

 If the project's interface documentation supports exporting Open API Specification 3.0 (OAS/swagger), the following features will take effect and can greatly improve development efficiency.

 * You can import remote or local oas into the IDE and view the interface documents in the IDE

-* APIS can be grouped by whether they appear in the project or not, and APIS that have appeared can be navigated between documents and code.
-The grouping function allows you to quickly find new APIS during version iteration and version development.
+* APIs can be grouped by whether they appear in the project or not, and APIs that have appeared can be navigated between documents and code.
+The grouping function allows you to quickly find new APIs during version iteration and version development.

 * In the API creation dialog, the URL can be completed, and after the completion item is applied, the Retrofit API will